mebeim/aoc/2019/README.md

      / \
     @---A--b

 Cool!
-Now to back to the real problem: this problem of finding all the keys looks a lot like the
+Now back to the real problem: this problem of finding all the keys looks like the
 [traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem),
-except we don't care about going back to che start, and we have "obstacle" nodes, which are the doors.
+except we don't care about going back to the start, and we have "obstacle" nodes in our way (the doors).

 The problem of visiting every single node with the minimum total distance is [NP-complete](https://en.wikipedia.org/wiki/NP-completeness), meaning that it